mykola216/sht/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.38 =
+= 1.2.39 =
-* Tweak: Move frontend cookie js functions before the document ready call
-* Tweak: Adjust functional javascript code handling
+* New: Option to reload the page after cookies are accepted